inducer/relate/doc/content.rst

 .. function:: render_notebook_cells(ipynb_path, indices=None, clear_output=False,
                                   clear_markdown=False)

-    :param ipynb_path: :class:`string`, the path of the ipython notebook in the repo.
+    :param ipynb_path: :class:`str`, the path of the ipython notebook in the repo.
     :param indices: :class:`list`, the indices of cells which are expected to be rendered.
 For example, ``[1, 2, 3, 6]`` or ``range(3, -1)``.
 If not